randyau/datawebring/README.md

 Just submit a Pull Request with your update.
 If you have trouble please contact [Randy Au](https://bsky.app/profile/randyau.com)

-# Installation:

-Snippet to be placed on the web site to show the webring
+# Installation of the widget

+Place this snippet in your HTML body where you want the widget box to appear.

 ```
 <div id='data-ring-dot-list'>
 <script type="text/javascript" src="https://randyau.github.io/datawebring/onionring-variables.js"></script>
 <script type="text/javascript" src="https://randyau.github.io/datawebring/onionring-widget.js"></script>
 </div>
 ```

+You may **optionally** put the CSS into your HTML head section to format the widget.

 ## Styling